-- PMI cancelling once under 78% LTV (80% if borrower requested)
+- PMI cancels once under 78% LTV (80% if borrower requested)

 Trailing Spouse Income

-Occasionally, one spouse will occupy as a primary residence but the other spouse cannot.
-Often, the reason is one spouse needs to relocate for work where the other is not able to relocate yet.
-So, the spouse staying behind could actually be the non occupant co borrower for the other spouse!
+Occasionally, one spouse will occupy as a primary residence, but the other spouse cannot.
+Often, the reason is one spouse needs to relocate for work where the other is not able to transfer yet.
+So, the spouse staying behind could be the non-occupant co-borrower for the other spouse!

-So if you are a buyer and are interested in purchasing a home yet don’t qualify on your own, ask us about using a co-borrower.
-One thing to remember though is that a co-signor is on the mortgage just like the borrower so if there is a late payment, foreclosure, or similar, it would affect both the borrower and co-borrower.
+So if you are a buyer and are interested in purchasing a home yet don’t qualify on your own, ask about using a co-borrower.
+One thing to remember is that a co-signor is on the mortgage just like the borrower, so if there is a late payment, foreclosure, or similar, it will affect both the borrower and co-borrower.